sparvu/kb/docs/mapping.md

 #### Summary statistics functions

-The last part will describe what summary statistics are associated to each recorded parameter.
+The last part will describe what summary statistics are associated to each parameter.
 These are direct connected to how and what data we present on the UI: charts, indicators, maximum or minimum per day of certain parameters.
 For all our recorded metrics we have selected the following summary statistics functions: MIN, MAX, MEAN and LAST.